leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Modern Angular `StandAlone`:
 I directly bootstrap the component itself, not its module.
 This is because Angular standalone have their own injectors and don't rely on a root module for dependency injection.
-Result: Combined with `provideHttpClient()`  is more `tree-shakable` than importing HttpClientModule, as you can enable the features you want by giving it some parameters.
+Results: Combined with `provideHttpClient()`  is more `tree-shakable` than importing HttpClientModule, as you can enable the features you want by giving it some parameters.
 This promotes code maintainability, reusability, and smaller application size.

 - `Dependency Injection` Pattern:
 Using Modern `Dependency Injection functions`, instead traditional `constructor-based dependency injection`as result I will have a more Modular, less Complex